-Quality control provisions are the core of trademark licences since they ensure that the consumers are not confused by the licensee's use of the trademark.
-In fact, these provisions aim to guarantee a consistent use of the trademark, and, therefore, that the consumer always gets the same level of quality of the product or service.
-Without such provisions, the licensor may lose its trademark.
+Quality control provisions are the core of trade mark licences since they ensure that the consumers are not confused by the licensee's use of the trade mark.
+In fact, these provisions aim to guarantee a consistent use of the trade mark and therefore that the consumer always gets the same level of quality of the product or service.
+Without such provisions, the licensor may lose its trade mark.

-Typical quality control provisions establish obligations concerning the licensee's usage of the trademark, often by referring to specifications or documentation where the licensor prescribes the standards to be met.
-Additionally, monitoring measures of the correct usage of the trademark by the licensee are commonly included in the agreements, such as the licensor's right to inspect the licensee's facilities and the right to receive samples of the finished products .
+Typical quality control provisions establish obligations concerning the licensee's usage of the trade mark, often by referring to specifications or documentation where the licensor prescribes the standards to be met.
+Additionally, measures for monitoring of the correct usage of the trade mark by the licensee are commonly included in the agreements, such as the licensor right to inspect the licensee's facilities and the right to receive samples of the finished products7.